 7. Strengthens Bones

-Being rich in minerals like magnesium, calcium, iron, and phosphorus makes consuming passion fruit one very good way to keep bone diseases away.
-The minerals maintain bone density and even prevent osteoporosis.
+Being rich in minerals like magnesium, calcium, iron, and phosphorus makes consuming passion fruit one very good way to complement the effects of other bone-strengthening foods.
+These minerals, when taken along with other rich sources (like green veggies and milk), maintain bone density and even prevent osteoporosis.

 Studies have shown that passion fruit peel extract also has anti-inflammatory properties, which can be put to good use to relieve arthritis symptoms (5).